tebben/kanemi/README.md

 The goal is to provide a library to fetch and work with the KNMI nowcast precipitation forecast data and some tools to use it.

 > Warning: LOOK MA!
 I'M DOING RUST!!!!
-(Rust learning project)

 ## Testimonials

 - "I'm not sure what this is, but it looks cool" - Mom
 - "Since I started using knmi-nowcast, my wife and dog moved back in with me" - TheDude22
 - "Knmi-nowcast told me it was going to rain.
 I went out without an umbrella.
 It didn’t rain.
 So... thanks for making me look like an idiot." - StevenSeagul
-- "Knmi-nowcast: Finally, a way to make precipitation predictions as accurate as flipping a coin.
-The future is now, and it’s wet." - NotImpressed44
+- "Knmi-nowcast: Finally, a way to make precipitation predictions as accurate as flipping a coin." - NotImpressed44
 - "LET'S GO!!!
 PRICIPITATION FORECASTING WITH KNMI-NOWCAST, BABY!!!" - SteveBall

 ## Prerequisites